Skechers GoRun Ultra Road Review Facts

 The Ultra Road features reflective detailing.
 It’s something most shoes should have to ensure you stay seen when the light

 fades.
 If you’re running at dusk, it’s easy to forget to bring a light, and even if you try to time your run just right, there will be times where you get stuck running in the dark unexpectedly.
 While it pays to be prepared, knowing your shoes are reflective is a little reassuring.
 Don’t let your guard down, though.
-Be vigilant on evening and early morning runs.
+Be vigilant on an evening and early morning runs.

 The Ultra Road also delivers maximum cushioning for total protection from heel to toe.
 In addition to the well-cushioned Resalyte midsole, the outsole features pods that provide even more padding.
 The maximalist design makes the Skechers GoRun a suitable choice for high-mileage, long-distance running.
 Worry less about your joints and focus on the miles ahead.